Deputy Prime Minister of the United Kingdom: Office and residence

-Nobody has the right of automatic succession to the prime ministership.
-However, it is generally considered that in the event of the death of the prime minister, it would be appropriate to appoint an interim prime minister, though there is some debate as to how to decide who this should be.

-According to Brazier, there are no procedures within government to cope with the sudden death of the prime minister.
-There is also no such title as acting prime minister of the United Kingdom.
-Despite refusing "...to discuss a hypothetical situation" with BBC News in 2011, the Cabinet Office is reported to have said in 2006:

-Additionally, when the prime minister is travelling, it is standard practice for a senior duty minister to be appointed who can attend to urgent business and meetings if required, though the prime minister remains in charge and updated throughout.

-On 6 April 2020, when Prime Minister Boris Johnson was admitted into ICU, he asked First Secretary of State Dominic Raab "to deputise for him where necessary".

 List of deputy prime ministers

-In addition to the many unofficial deputies (see below), some people have been formally appointed deputy prime minister.
-Ministers are appointed by the monarch, on the advice of the prime minister.
-Five people can be described as definitely having been appointed deputy prime minister in such a manner.
+The following people have held the title of deputy prime minister.

 Timeline

 Unofficial deputies

 The prime minister's second-in-command has variably served as deputy prime minister, first secretary and de facto deputy and at other times prime ministers have chosen not to select a permanent deputy at all, preferring ad hoc arrangements.
 It has also been suggested that the office of Lord President of the Council (which comes with leading precedence) has been intermittently used for deputies in the past.

 Lists

 Picking out definitive deputies to the prime minister has been described as a highly problematic task.

 Bogdanor, in his 1995 publication The Monarchy and the Constitution, said that the following people had acted as deputy prime ministers (by this he meant they had chaired the Cabinet in the absence of the prime minister and chaired a number of key Cabinet Committees):

 In an academic article first published in 2015, Jonathan Kirkup and Stephen Thornton used five criteria to identify deputies: gazetted or styled in Hansard as deputy prime minister; 'officially' designated deputy prime minister by the prime minister; widely recognised by their colleagues as deputy prime minister; second in the ministerial ranking; and chaired the Cabinet or took Prime Minister's Questions in the prime minister's absence.
 They said that the following people have the best claim to the position of deputy to the prime minister:

 They also said that the following three people would have a reasonable claim:

 Brazier has listed the following ministers as unambiguously deputy to or de facto deputies of the prime minister:

 Lord Norton of Louth has listed the following people as serving as deputy prime minister, but not being formally styled as such: